-Our common stock price could decline as a result of sales of a large number of shares of common stock or the perception that these sales could occur.
-These sales, or the possibility that these sales may occur, might also make it more difficult for us to sell equity securities in the future at a time and price that we deem appropriate.
-As of June 30, 2023, 196.9 million shares of our common stock were outstanding.
+Our common stock price could decline as a result of sales or distributions of a large number of shares of common stock or the perception that these sales or distributions could occur.
+These transactions involving a large number of shares of our common stock, or the possibility that these transactions may occur, might also make it more difficult for us to sell equity securities in the future at a time and price that we deem appropriate.
+As of September 30, 2023, 197.1 million shares of our common stock were outstanding.
 Substantially all shares of common stock sold in our IPO (excluding any shares sold to our directors or officers in the directed share program) are freely tradable without restriction or further registration under the Securities Act of 1933, as amended (Securities Act), unless held by our "affiliates" as defined in Rule 144 under the Securities Act.
-In addition, all shares of common stock sold in the ATM facility are freely tradable without restriction or further registration under the Securities Act, unless held by our "affiliates" as defined in Rule 144 under the Securities Act.
+In addition, all shares of common stock sold in the ATM facility are freely tradable without restriction or further registration under the Securities Act.
 Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, as well as Rules 144 and 701 under the Securities Act.
-We also register the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
-Accordingly, these shares may be sold in the public market upon issuance.
-In addition, in the future, we may issue additional shares of common stock, or other equity or debt securities convertible into common stock, in connection with a financing, acquisition, employee arrangement, or otherwise.
+We also register the offer and sale of all shares of common stock that we may issue additional shares of common stock, or other equity or debt securities convertible into common stock, in connection with a financing, acquisition, employee arrangement, or otherwise.
 Any such issuance could result in substantial dilution to our existing stockholders and could cause the price of our common stock to decline.